 Alice is wandering in the ruins of Washington D.C., fighting off mutant creatures and marauders, when she is contacted by The Red Queen.
 The Red Queen warns her that the last remaining humans on Earth are about to be wiped out.
-However, in The Hive there exists an antidote located that will kill everything infected with the T-virus.
+In The Hive there is located an antidote that will kill everything that is infected with the T-virus.
 Alice has 48 hours to return to Raccoon City and retrieve it.
 Alice sets out, only to be recaptured by Dr Isaacs and tied up and made to run behind the tank he commands to act as bait to draw a zombie horde behind him as he heads to Raccoon City.
 Alice makes an escape and joins a group of survivors in a tower in the ruins as they face off Isaacs’ zombie horde.
-Abandoning the tower, Alice then leads the survivors down into The Hive, making the way past its death traps to the confrontation with The Red Queen who holds the secrets of Alice’s past and how the T-virus was created.
+Abandoning the tower, Alice leads the survivors down into The Hive, making the way past its death traps to the confrontation with The Red Queen who holds the secrets of Alice’s past and how the T-virus was created.

 This is the sixth and purportedly the last of the Resident Evil film series.
 The films are derived from the videogame series that began with Resident Evil (1996), which has so far spawned seven follow-ups and over a dozen supplementary games.
 The film series began with Paul W.S.
 Anderson’s Resident Evil (2002).
 Anderson handed the directorial reins over to other directors for the successive entries, Resident Evil: Apocalypse (2004) and Resident Evil: Extinction (2007), before returning to direct Resident Evil: Afterlife (2010), Resident Evil: Retribution (2012) and The Final Chapter here.
 There have also been two anime films with Resident Evil: Degeneration (2008) and Resident Evil: Damnation (2012).
 Even though this announces it is the last of the films, I wasn’t fooled by the subtitle ‘The Final Chapter’ – it should be noted that as The Final Chapter goes into release, a further anime film Resident Evil: Vendetta (2017) was released five months later, while plans are being made for a Resident Evil tv series.